stefanwest54/Face-Recognition-Access-System/README.md

        py enroll.py

-5. Input unique UID number for each saved user.
+5. Input unique UID number for each new saved user when prompted.

 ## License